"""

 flattened_jaspr = self

-from qrisp.jasp.evaluation_tools.catalyst_interface import jaspr_to_catalyst_qjit
+from qrisp.jasp.evaluation_tools.catalyst_interface import (

-qjit_obj = jaspr_to_catalyst_qjit(flattened_jaspr, function_name = function_name)
+qjit_obj = jaspr_to_catalyst_qjit(flattened_jaspr, function_name=function_name)

 res = qjit_obj.compiled_function(*args)

-if not isinstance(res, (tuple,list)):
+if not isinstance(res, (tuple, list)):

 return res